7:34am – Wake up late due to alarm clock user error. Rush to get ready for work.

 However, things have gotten worse recently and I am unable to control my addiction any longer.
 I feel the uncontrollable cravings getting stronger all of the time.
 I need it.
-I can’t function without it anymore.
-It is time to admit that I am hopelessly addicted to Speculoos sandwich spread.
+I can’t function without it any more.
+It is time to admit that I am hopelessly addicted to Speculaas sandwich spread.

-Speculoos sandwich spread actually comes from Speculaas cookies which are traditionally available during Sinterklaas (but are now available all year round).
+Speculaas sandwich spread actually comes from Speculaas cookies which are traditionally available during Sinterklaas (but are now available all year round).
+In Belgium it is known as Speculoos, which means the Dutch and Belgium enjoy a lot of time arguing over spelling.
 The cookies themselves are also very addictive but when they are crushed down in to their purist crumb form and (through a special process) turned into sandwich spread they become a hundred times more addictive.
 The cookies are just a gateway snack to the truly addictive sandwich spread.
 I honestly cannot convey to you how addicted I am to the stuff.

-My addiction is so bad that I even tried to make Speculoos sandwichs between two Speculaas cookies instead of bread.
+My addiction is so bad that I even tried to make Speculaas sandwiches between two Speculaas cookies instead of bread.
 I nearly ODed but it was worth it.

-I don’t usually indorse destructive or damaging behavior but if you can find a Speculoos sandwich spread provider you should try some.
+I don’t usually endorse destructive or damaging behaviour but if you can find a Speculaas sandwich spread provider you should try some.
 It’s worth the uncontrollable addiction to its amazing taste.